frieger/visitext/readme.md

 # Required libraries #
 MUTANT requires EMF end Ecore.
-For your convenience, we include the required EMF and Ecore libraries (which are licensed under the Eclipse Public License Version 1.0) in the `lib` directory.
+For your convenience, we include the required EMF and Ecore libraries (which are licensed under the Eclipse Public License Version 1.0) in the `lib/` directory.